ovh/docs/pages/platform/databases/mongodb_02_manage_control_panel/guide.en-asia.md

 ### Managing users and roles

 Switch to the tab `Users`{.action}.
-An admin user is pre-configured during service installation.
+An admin user is pre-configured during the service installation.

 ![Users](images/configure_mongo03.png){.thumbnail}